Queue-Fair/android/README.md

  - When you come back to the page from the queue, verify that a Toast appears containing the word "Passed", and that the protected activity launches.
  - Use the back button and hit Continue again.
 Verify that you are shown as "Repassed", without seeing a Queue Page a second time.

-If you wish to fully clear your Passed status, then if you have been shown a Queue Page, you must tap both Reset Adapter and Reset Queue-Fair.
+If you wish to fully clear your Passed status, then if you have been shown a Queue Page, you must tap both Reset Adapter and Reset Queue-Fair buttons.
+These buttons are present in the QueueFairDemo app to help you test - you would not normally show them in a production app.

 ### Advanced Topics